How Does Addiction and Substance Abuse Impact Family Relationships?

 Does addiction cause problems within the family?

-Addiction and substance abuse can have an impact on family relationships, and it is important to acknowledge the role that family relationships play in addiction and recovery.
+It is also important to acknowledge the role that family relationships play in addiction and recovery.
 Sometimes, families can be the key to getting someone the help they need; other times, families can be the obstacle in the path of progress and recovery.

 Addiction and substance abuse can damage a family’s relationships.
 It affects the entire family.
 The addict is no longer the parent or spouse that the family expected.
 The addict becomes unable to control their behavior, and most of the time, the addict’s behavior forces the person to leave the family.
 Addiction and substance abuse should never be tolerated, and professional help should be sought.